OKaluza/fractured/docs/docs.rst

 Fractured is a fast fractal renderer written in Javascript and WebGL / WebCL.

 I started it as a spare-time project to get my old fractal software running cross-platform and to render fractals on the GPU.
-There are already LOTS of great fractal programs around, but, from my deranged perspective, I'd miss out on most of the fun if I didn't write it myself.
+There are many great fractal programs around, but, from my deranged perspective, I'd miss out on most of the fun if I didn't write it myself.
 I also really liked the idea of a GPU accelerated studio workspace where I could store my work on a server and access it anywhere.

-I originally started in 2009 using Java and JOGL, then I heard about WebGL, got motivated again, and ported the progress so far to HTML5, learning Javascript along the way.
+I originally started using Java and JOGL, then I heard about WebGL, got motivated again, and ported the progress so far to HTML5, learning Javascript along the way.
 The formula editor and renderer was finished in late 2010 and probably should have stopped there but it became a bit of an experiment on seeing how far I could take the paradigm of a standalone desktop app running in a web browser.

 Now many lost weekends and evenings later it seems to finally have turned into a fairly usable thing and I've had enough, so here it is - maybe someone will find it useful.